^

 By the presence of bacterial excretion:

-• with the isolation of mycobacterium tuberculosis (MBT +);
+• with the isolation of mycobacterium tuberculosis (MBT+);

-• without isolation of mycobacteria tuberculosis (MBT-).
+• without isolating Mycobacterium tuberculosis (MBT-).

-Causes of Laryngeal Tuberculosis
+Causes of laryngeal tuberculosis

-Pathogenesis of tuberculosis of the larynx
+Pathogenesis of laryngeal tuberculosis

 • ulcer formation;